 If you want to get the best family cell phone plan that brings talk, text and data to multiple lines, unlimited data is the way to go.
-And you’re not exactly hurting for options, as each of the Big Four wireless carriers — AT&T, Sprint, T-Mobile and Verizon — offer unlimited data plans for families.
+And you’re not exactly hurting for options, as the major wireless carriers — AT&T, T-Mobile and Verizon — offer unlimited data plans for families.

 The question, then, is which unlimited data plan should families choose?
 That’s especially tricky, because each carrier offers multiple variations on unlimited data, with each plan offering specific perks and benefits.
 That means the cheapest option isn’t always the best one, as some unlimited plans for families pack in more for the money.